-Follow these expert dog training tips to raise a happy and friendly dog that likes other pups and people.
+Follow these expert dog training tips to raise a happy, friendly dog that enjoys other pups and people.

 Sharing your life with a happy, friendly dog isn’t just luck.
 With a little training, you can socialize your pup for positive people skills.
 To help you raise an emotionally healthy dog without aggression problems, Certified Pet Dog Trainer, Stacy Braslau-Schneck hooked us up with her top tips.

 Socialize from Puppyhood & Beyond

 Introduce your puppy to new sights, smells, people and experiences with lots of positive energy and treats on hand.
 He’ll quickly learn that new experiences equal yummy snacks and games.
 By continuing these positive introductions throughout your dog’s life, you instill in him a love of new places, people, and things.
 In other words, you’ll raise a friendly dog.

 If your dog has a bad experience, make sure you repeat a similar experience with a positive outcome as soon as possible.
 For example, if he growls at dogs of a certain breed due to an incident at the park, introduce him to several friendly dogs of that same breed.
 Or, if he’s afraid of people wearing hats, ask a handful of hat-wearing folks to give him treats.
 This way, you’ll help him overcome his fear or aversion quickly and safely.

 Nothing in life is free, even if you’re a dog.
 So to help reinforce your role as leader of the pack and keeper of treats, ask your dog to earn rewards through actions throughout the day.
 Maybe ask for a “sit” or “down” before serving his supper.
 Request that he “pay attention” before clipping on the leash.
 Add in reward occasions to everyday activities and you’ll not only encourage obedience but also help raise a well-adjusted dog.